Inclusive Course and Curriculum Design

 Learning design theory

-Backward design and constructive alignment — beginning with learning outcomes and working backward to assessments and activities — are not just efficiency tools.
-When used well, they are equity tools: they force the question of whose knowledge counts, what evidence of learning looks like, and whether the design serves the full range of learners in the room, not a hypothetical average.
+Backward design and constructive alignment — beginning with intended learning outcomes and working back to assessments and activities — are equity tools as much as efficiency tools.
+Applied well, they force the question of whose knowledge counts, what evidence of learning looks like, and whether the design serves the actual range of learners rather than a hypothetical average.
+When outcomes are set with equity explicitly in mind — integrating diverse epistemologies, professional contexts, and ways of demonstrating competence — the aligned course structure carries those commitments through to every learner interaction.

 Inclusive and anti-oppressive pedagogy

-Understanding how race, class, gender, disability, language, and other social positions shape access to learning — and how curriculum content, representation, and classroom dynamics can reinforce or disrupt those patterns.
-This includes actively critiquing hidden bias and deficit assumptions in existing curricula, and designing from a stance that centres equity rather than neutrality.
+Race, class, gender, disability, language, and other social positions shape access to learning in ways that curriculum content, assessment design, and classroom dynamics can either reinforce or disrupt.
+Inclusive and anti-oppressive pedagogy requires more than diverse representation in a reading list.
+It involves critiquing hidden bias and deficit assumptions in existing curricula, examining which scholarly traditions and professional communities are treated as authoritative and which are absent or marginalised, and designing from a stance that centres equity rather than neutrality.
+This includes attending to power dynamics within co-design and learning community processes — not only in course content.

 Decolonizing curriculum

-Examining whose knowledge, whose epistemologies, and whose ways of knowing are treated as authoritative — and whose are absent, tokenized, or subordinated.
-Decolonizing curriculum is not a one-time addition of diverse authors; it is a structural rethinking of what counts as expertise, evidence, and valid ways of demonstrating competence.
+Whose knowledge, epistemologies, and ways of knowing are treated as authoritative — and whose are absent, tokenised, or subordinated?
+Decolonizing curriculum is not a one-time addition of diverse authors or guest speakers.
+It is a structural examination of what counts as expertise, evidence, and valid ways of demonstrating competence, and a redesign of how knowledge is sequenced, assessed, and made available to learners.
+This work is ongoing and iterative, not a single curricular update.

 Universal Design for Learning